Latest posts by Mark Spera (see all)

 - Businesses that are in traditionally offline industries, just entering the online space: service industries, urgent care/doctor offices, pet care and a lot more.

-- There are some spaces, like personal finance, credit cards, airline travel, health and wellness and hotels that have been online for a while — it wouldn’t seem there is room for new entrants.
-But every year there are new companies making an SEO splash in these spaces. \
+- Industries with tons of search volume: there are some spaces, like personal finance, credit cards, airline travel, health and wellness and hotels that have been online for a while — it wouldn’t seem there is room for new entrants.
+But every year there are new companies making an SEO splash in these spaces.

 7 SEO tips for the modern marketer